-How to save or load data with Kedro?
+How to save or load data using Kedro classes directly?

 DataCatalog is the first concept that you learnt in Kedro.
 Although it is important, users actually never have to interact with it, at least not directly.
 This post will explain the concept with a minimal example that how user should save or load data with Kedro.